flame-engine/flame/doc/examples/audiopool/README.md

 # audiopool

-An example project to demosntrate the usage of audiopool in flame.
+An example project to demonstrate the usage of audiopool in flame.